jkunimune/nibasa/description.md

 There are a few more or less firm rules when it comes to choosing roots.
 Names of elements are always taken from Latin such that they correspond to the chemical symbol.
+Names of places are taken from the languages spoken in those places.
-Names of living things with limited ranges are taken from a language spoken in the region where it is common.
+Names of concepts specific to particular cultures and living things with limited ranges are taken from the languages spoken in the relevant regions.
-Names of living things that exist across a large enough area are based on their scientific name, unless the scientific name is obscure or another common name is particularly internationally recognizable.
+Names of living things that exist across large areas are based on their scientific name, unless the scientific name is obscure or another common name is particularly internationally recognizable.
 However, for the most part, the word selection process is done subjectively for each word.

+The name of a place, language, or people should always have a suffix to indicate what kind of noun it is.
+In the event that there are multiple related names for related concepts (such as _danskere_, _dansk_, and _Danmark_), all should use the same basic root (`Dan etnia`, `Dan loga`, and `Dan desa`).

 ### spelling conventions